lupyuen/nuttx-ox64/README.md

   (USB-C is not for Flashing!)

-- USB 2.0 Port for USB OTG
+- USB 2.0 support for USB OTG

   (On-The-Go = USB Host + USB Device)

-  (Nope not for Flashing either)

 But Ox64 BL808 also feels like an MCU Board...